Hannah "Lucy" (Murray) Eicher was born on May 12, 1885 in Normalville, Fayette County, PA, the youngest daughter of Elijah and Hannah (Minerd) Murray.

 Daughter Alverda Romesburg (1904-1960) was born on Feb.
 12, 1904, and was raised by an uncle and aunt, Mr. and Mrs. Richard Murray.

 Alverda married Lloyd Richter (1897- ? ) in about 1920, when she was age 16 and he 22.
 A lumberman, Lloyd was the son of Clark and Viola (Price) Richter of Connellsville.
-Their portraits are seen here.

-They went on to have 13 children -- Evelyn "Ruth" Brown, Freda Grimm, Albert Nelson Richter, Lloyd "Lefty" Richter Jr., Bernard W. Richter, Clarence Richter, Elwood Richter, Richard Richter, James Richter, Harry Richter, Calvin Kenneth Richter, Viola Mae Showman Schrock and Helen Brown.
+They went on to produce 13 children -- Evelyn "Ruth" Brown, Freda Grimm, Albert Nelson Richter, Lloyd "Lefty" Richter Jr., Bernard W. Richter, Clarence Richter, Elwood Richter, Richard Richter, James Richter, Harry Richter, Calvin Kenneth Richter, Viola Mae Showman Schrock and Helen Brown.
 At least four of the children married into the Brown family of Connellsville.

 When the federal census was enumerated in 1930, Lloyd and Alverda and their family of (then) seven children lived in the Normalville area of Springfield Township.
 Lloyd's occupation was marked by the census-taker as "laborer - farm."